uz-gaz/Tertimuss/docs/tutorials/02_system_specification.md

 ## Task set specification

-In the task set specification, you will specify how are the tasks in your system.
-Even you can specify how are the jobs in it.
+The task set specification specifies how are the tasks and the jobs in the system.

 The notation in the specification of the task tries to follow as possible the notation proposed by the [IEEE Technical Committee on Real-Time Systems](https://site.ieee.org/tcrts/education/terminology-and-notation/).